-NINE BIG EAST HONOREES - Cooper and Manship became the fifth set of teammates to sweep BIG EAST player- and pitcher-of-the-year and were joined by junior RHP Jeff Samardzija as 1st team all-BIG EAST honorees ... five others were 2nd-team selections: Lopez, junior OF Dressman, sophomore 3B Lilley, Weiland and freshman DH Barnes ... senior LF Bransfield rounded out the all-conference selections (3rd team) ... the nine selections were one shy of the conference's all-time high-water mark set by ND's record-setting 2001 team (10).
+NINE BIG EAST HONOREES - Cooper and Manship became the fifth set of teammates to sweep the BIG EAST player- and pitcher-of-the-year awards and were joined by junior RHP Jeff Samardzija as ND's first team all-BIG EAST honorees ... five others were second-team selections: Lopez, junior outfielder Dressman, sophomore 3B Lilley, Weiland and freshman DH Barnes ... senior LF Bransfield rounded out the all-conference selections as a third-teamer ... the nine selections were one shy of the conference's all-time high-water mark set by ND's record-setting 2001 team (10).